amashuroff/understanding-weird-parts-js/js-browser.md

 - Apply a function with specific this and arguments as an array, apply(this, [a, b, c])
 - Normally you will use call, unless a function takes in a variable number of parameters
 - Bind a this to a function EXPRESSION.
 Doesn't work of function declarations, because bind is applicable to the function object that is created
+- Usually, binding a function f to a particular this value and arguments means creating a new function that calls f with those predefined values.
+JavaScript has a built-in helper to do it called .bind, but you could also do it by hand.
+Binding was a popular way to make nested functions "see" the same value of this as the outer functions.
+But now this use case is handled by arrow functions, so binding is not used as often.

 ```javascript
 function c(a, b = 2) {